 Support after the migration:

-- 30 days of free re-migrations and recent data updates, as long as new data is under 5% of your total volume
+- 30 days of free re-migrations and incremental data updates, as long as new data is under 5% of your total volume

-- 90 days of free smart updates after that
+- 90 days of free smart updates (delta sync of records changed after the full migration) after that

 - 30 days of free technical support for follow-up questions